 “I’m interested in the pasture out back.
 Is it still being used?”

 “Oh yes, my neighbor, Mel Henderson, he uses it sometimes, ‘gives the cows a change of scenery,’ he says.
 He’s going to buy all of this when I move out in September.
 Com’on, and I’ll show you around.”

 The two women went out.

 In the Reykjavík suburb of Kópavogur, Þora Arnarsdóttir read the email she had received from a law firm in Washington D.C.
-It distressed her for the letter contained mention of her son—the toddler Vilhjálmur Stefán—and suggested that they could help her receive ‘just compensation’ for expenses incurred in the birth and raising of her child.
+The letter contained mention of her son—the toddler Vilhjálmur Stefán—and suggested that they could help her receive ‘just compensation’ for expenses incurred in the birth and raising of her child.
 It mentioned the late William Clarkson Jr., son of the U.S. Senator, and suggested that the Senator was ‘vulnerable’ to a paternity suit.
 Vulnerable.
 Berskjaldaður.
 The word which perfectly expressed how Þora felt about the whole affair.
 Bad things had come from her relationship with Billy: his death, her mistake with his half-brother Sean, and now this.
 Her concentration was interrupted by a patter of feet and the piping voice of little Vilhjálmur saying: “Mama, mama.” Þora smiled, at least one good thing had come out of that situation.
 She hit ‘delete’ and picked up the boy, “þú ert sólskin minn,” she said to the toddler.

 “Tell me, Mary, did the storm keep you up last night?” asked Tina, “It was quite the show, wasn’t it?”

 “We don’t often get thunder and lightning like that in Seattle.
 It has something to do with the ocean, I think,” Mary replied, “The pasture out there was lit up like a rock concert!
 That’s the same pasture as the one in the painting in our room, isn’t?”